 Shepherd Lake in Ringwood State Park is another excellent option for a gorgeous beach, hiking trails, and even a famous botanical garden.
 The 74-acre lake is perfect for a swim—beyond that, you can hang out on the beach, fish, kayak, canoe, and walk on one of the fantastic trails nearby.

 1304 Sloatsburg Road, Ringwood, NJ 07456

 One of the largest lakes within the Highlands region of northern New Jersey, Greenwood boasts a two-state address, with half of the lake stretching into New Jersey and the other half in New York.
 Swim, fish, dive, jet ski, sail, kayak, and more at this Skyland region lake, though you’ll have to go to the NY side to access the lake for a swim and beach time.
-There’s also a 16.8 mile dedicated bike trail around the lake—the loop begins and ends at Brown’s Point Park in West Milford, New Jersey, crossing into New York State, with scenic lakeside stops along the way.
+There’s also a 16.8-mile dedicated bike trail around the lake—the loop begins and ends at Brown’s Point Park in West Milford, New Jersey, crossing into New York State, with scenic lakeside stops along the way.

 Greenwood Lake, Vernon, NJ 07421

 Looking for something for every age in the family, even large groups?
 Sunrise Lake is the place.
 With a water top obstacle course, beach, beach tent rentals, and options for private lake use reservations, this hits all the marks when you’re trying to appeal to everyone.
 And if you’re a mom to little ones, Sunrise Lake runs a “Tiny Tot Tuesday” event every Tuesday in June through August, where you can enjoy the lake and beach with other toddler families.